You’ve finally done it.

 One of the things that MMA has done is put paid to a lot of the fees commonly charged in karate and other traditional martial arts classes that are often additional and possibly even unnecessary.

-It is also usually a better option to source, compare, and buy your own training equipment such as gum shields, pads, gloves, headgear etc., than buying them from a gym, dojo, training centre or instructor who will likely have added a reasonable mark-up.
+It is also usually a better option to source, compare, and buy your own training equipment such as gum shields, pads, gloves, headgear etc., than buying them from a gym, dojo, training center or instructor who will likely have added a reasonable mark-up.

 Not to be cynical but don’t forget that martial arts is now considered purely from a business perspective by many organisations and instructors who may try to profit from all aspects of being involved in the sport from the offset, including equipment and various types of equipment and documentation.